tarwn/lessthandot-hugo/blogs/content/posts/2012-06-12-making-squishit-work-with-amazon.md

 }
 ```

-Note that it is checking the PutObjectRequest to ensure that the ACL used is &#8220;NoACL&#8221;.
-This is probably not an optimal default (most people will want the &#8220;PublicRead&#8221; ACL I imagine) but I decided to err on the side of caution and force people to opt-in to making their content publicly visible.
+Note that it is checking the PutObjectRequest to ensure that the ACL used is “NoACL”.
+This is probably not an optimal default (most people will want the “PublicRead” ACL I imagine) but I decided to err on the side of caution and force people to opt-in to making their content publicly visible.
 The implementation for the render method looks something like this:

 ```csharp
 public void Render(string content, string outputPath)